nlesc-sigs/current/granted/analytics.md

 - understanding deep learning algorithms and backpropagation
 - simulation modeling of the socio-economic aspects of climate change

+For some of these topics, we will collaborate with the Machine Learning SIG.

 ## What are the expected outputs of the SIG?
 - Internal training on a specific topic (mentioned above)